briantracy/briantracy.github.io/reading.md

 | Magic Tree House (Mary Pope Osborne) | I read a bunch of these throughout 1st-3rd grade. |

-To read maybe?: The disappearing spoon, On death and dying, LoTR, Uncle Tom's Cabin, River Out of Eden, Illium (dan simmons), John Crowley (Ka, Little Big), Use of Weapons (Banks)
+To read maybe?: The disappearing spoon, On death and dying, LoTR, Uncle Tom's Cabin, River Out of Eden, Illium (dan simmons), John Crowley (Ka, Little Big), Use of Weapons (Banks), Ubik (PKD)

 ---